App version: 0.1.0

 Credibility

 You want a reputable, trustworthy lender.
 Check online reviews of lenders as well as the Better Business Bureau.
 In addition, make sure the lender is registered in your state and that they have a physical address (the lender’s website should list that information).
-To avoid personal loan scams, beware of any lender that offers guaranteed approval or asks you for money upfront.
+To avoid personal loan scams, beware of any lender that provides guaranteed approval or asks you for money upfront.

 Securing a Personal Loan for Mold Remediation